Web3-Builders-Alliance/Alberto-Q1-Solana-2023/Cluster 2/solana-escrow-anchor/README.md

 - Add cancel and use the close constraint sending the spl tokens back to the initializer

 I think you can change AccountInfo to UncheckedAccount still will need a ///CHECK

+Wednesday 2/8 recording
+- Continue with Account Types for the escrow solana

+3:30 - Talking about UnchekedAccount apparently is a wrapper around AccountInfo, it is more verbose.
+5:05 - Basically you shouldn't use it, but is talking about UncheckedType